 Rrequests for support from the Digital Learning Designers should typically be channelled through the appropriate Faculty Digital Education Consultant in the first instance.

 Members of this group work in partnership with staff and students to develop high quality digital education products.
 Experienced in a broad range of academic disciplines, with expertise in project management and product design, the developer team leads on the commissioning, design, development, delivery and evaluation of new digital education products.
 Working closely with the Digital Education Consultants and Digital Learning Designers.

 The Digital Learning Developers are:

-Requests for project time from the Developers should be made by contacting the Head of Digital Learning.
-(An online Developer Project Request Form is coming soon)!
+Requests for project time from the Developers can be made using the Developer Project Request Form.
 Applicants are encouraged to discuss their ideas with one of the Digital Education Consultants first, who will assist them with their application.